skrishnan99/proteanics_founding_frontend_engineer_techincal_assessment/README.md

 # UPDATE (April 5, 2025)

-Several candidates have completed the assignment ahead of schedule and have voluntarily implemented the AI-enabled inline edit feature in code.
+Some candidates have completed the assignment ahead of schedule and have voluntarily implemented the AI-enabled inline edit feature in code.
 If you have made substantial progress on the assignment, you have two options:

 1. Submit the original Part 3 design document as specified
 2. Optionally, fully implement the AI-enabled inline edit feature in code